pranathibinf/Lung_cancer_prediction_project/README.md

 I attempted Lasso regularization but encountered warnings, indicating potential data issues.
 After resolving these, I re-applied regularization to improve model generalization.
 Additionally, I used 10-fold cross-validation to confirm the model's consistency and robustness.

 ## Further Steps one can take with this dataset:
-Alternative Models and Ensemble Methods
+Alternative Models and Ensemble Methods;
-Feature Engineering
+Feature Engineering;
-External Validation
+External Validation;
-Longitudinal Analysis
+Longitudinal Analysis;
-Patient Stratification
+Patient Stratification;
-Deep Learning Approaches
+Deep Learning Approaches;
 Integration with Clinical Decision Systems

 This project has been a comprehensive exercise in applying machine learning to a critical healthcare domain.
 The potential to extend and enhance this work is vast, and it could significantly impact patient outcomes if developed and validated carefully.